Cristian Romero: Genoa

+Return to Genoa (loan)

 On 12 July 2019, Juventus announced the permanent acquisition of Romero from Genoa for €26 million, with the player remaining at his former club on loan for the rest of the season.

+Atalanta

 On 5 September 2020, Romero joined Atalanta on loan until 30 June 2022 with an option to buy.
 He was elected the best defender of the 2020–21 Serie A season.

 Tottenham Hotspur

 On 6 August 2021, Juventus announced that Atalanta had activated the option to sign Romero for €16 million.
 Later that day, Premier League club Tottenham Hotspur announced his signing from Atalanta on an initial season-long loan with an option to make the deal permanent.

-Romero made his debut for the club on 15 August, coming on as a late substitute for Pierre-Emile Højbjerg in a match against Manchester City that Tottenham won 1–0.
+Romero debuted for the club on 15 August, coming on as a late substitute for Pierre-Emile Højbjerg in a match against Manchester City that Tottenham won 1–0.
 On 19 August 2021, he made his first start in the UEFA Europa Conference League first leg tie against Paços de Ferreira, which ended in a 1–0 defeat.
-Romero scored his first goal for Tottenham Hotspur in a 2–0 win over Brighton & Hove Albion.

-On 30 August 2022, he joined Tottenham Hotspur on a permanent deal with a contract lasting until 2027.
+Romero scored his first goal for Tottenham in a 2–0 victory over Brighton & Hove Albion.
+On 30 August 2022, he signed for Tottenham permanently with a contract lasting until 2027.

+Ahead of the 2023–24 Premier League season, Romero was named as one of Tottenham's vice-captains.
+He made a strong start to the season, being described by manager Ange Postecoglou as the "rock" in Tottenham's defence, and earning a nomination for the Player of the Month award in October.
+However, on 6 November 2023, Romero was shown a straight red card during Tottenham's 4–1 loss to rivals Chelsea.
+It was his fourth red card since moving to the Premier League, more than any other player in that time.
+Romero scored on his return from suspension, Tottenham's only goal in a 2–1 loss to West Ham United.

+Romero played the entire 2025 UEFA Europa League final, securing a 1–0 win against Manchester United.
+He was awarded Player of the Match for his performance, winning his first club honour and Tottenham Hotspur's first major trophy in 17 years and their first European trophy in 41 years.